 There is plenty of personal protective equipment for physicians and others who are in contact with patients.
 “Cape Cod Healthcare has done a really good job making sure we have this equipment,” Dr. Rest said.

 If you are experiencing the warning signs of heart attack or stroke, are having trouble breathing, or have severe pain in the abdomen, call 911 immediately, Dr. Rest emphasized.

 If you have an issue you are not sure qualifies for an emergency room trip, call your primary care provider to share your symptoms and concerns, he said.
 He or she can then refer you to the proper place for care.

-To learn more about getting care during COVID-19, please review our frequently asked questions (FAQ) page.
+To learn more about getting care during COVID-19, please review our resuming care page.